 You know your cat better than anyone.
-By keeping a close eye on his habits you’re more likely to spot the signs of diabetes (or even just ADR) in the early stages.
-While obese cats, elderly cats and neutered male cats are all at increased risk for diabetes, it is possible for any cat to contract diabetes at any point in his or her life.
-The most common signs are:
+By keeping a close eye on his habits you’re more likely to spot the signs of diabetes in the early stages.
+While obese cats, elderly cats, and neutered male cats are all at increased risk for diabetes, it is possible for any cat to contract diabetes at any point in his or her life.

 As cells call out for glucose, the body starts to mobilize fat stores and even muscle tissue despite the fact that there is an excess of glucose in the blood.
-In advanced, untreated diabetes, this can lead to weakness, depression, rapid breathing, coma and even death.
+In advanced, untreated diabetes can lead to weakness, depression, rapid breathing, coma, and even death.
 Needless to say, if you notice any of these symptoms, it’s important to get your cat to his veterinarian immediately for blood work and a complete diagnostic exam.

 The cornerstones of diabetic treatment are insulin therapy and diet.
 The goal of a change in diet is two-fold: